Lao people: History

-According to a shared legend amongst various Tai tribes, a possibly mythical king, Khun Borom Rachathiriat of Mueang Then (ເມືອງແຖນ, เมืองแถน, /[mɯ́əŋ tʰɛ̌ːn]/) begot several sons that settled and ruled other mueang, or city-states, across South-East Asia and southern China.
-Descended from ancient peoples known to the Chinese as the Yue and the Ai Lao, the Tai tribes began migrating into Southeast Asia by the beginning of the 1st millennium, but large-scale migrations took place between the 7th and 13th centuries AD, especially from what is now Sipsongbanna, Yunnan Province and Guangxi.
+Tai tribes migrated into Southeast Asia between the 7th and 13th centuries AD, especially from what later is Sipsongbanna, Yunnan Province and Guangxi.
 The possible reasons that actuated Tai migration include migratory pressures stemmed from Han Chinese expansionism, Mongol invasions and incursions into Southeast Asia, the area's temperate climate and suitable land for wet rice cultivation, in addition to the fall of states that the Tais inhabited.
-According to linguistic and other historical evidence, Tai-speaking tribes migrated southwestward to the modern territories of Laos and Thailand from Guangxi sometime between the 8th–10th centuries.
+According to linguistic and other historical evidence, Tai-speaking tribes migrated southwestward to what later are Laos and Thailand from Guangxi sometime between the 8th–10th centuries.

 The Tai assimilated or driven out indigenous Austroasiatic Mon–Khmer peoples, and settled on the fringes of the Indianized kingdoms of the Mon and Khmer Empire.
-The blending of peoples and the influx of Indian philosophy, religion, language, culture and customs via and alongside some Austroasiatic element enriched the Tai peoples, but the Tais remained in contact with the other Tai mueang.
+The blending of peoples and the influx of Indian philosophy, religion, language, culture and customs via and alongside some Austroasiatic element enriched the Tai peoples, while the Tais remained in contact with the other Tai mueang.